 What could these costs potentially look like?

-Let’s run with the above scenario, you’ve found the perfect home but have 2 months left on your lease which costs $500 per week.
+Let’s say you’ve found the perfect home but have 2 months left on your lease, and your rental is $500 per week.

-Worst case scenario you may be required to cover:
+Worst case scenario, you may be required to cover the following:

 What are some ways you can break the lease without costs?

 Here are some tips on how you can break the lease with no costs

 As part of your lease, the property owner agrees to maintain the property and provide a safe environment.
 Unfortunately, not every property owner lives up to their side of the deal.
 If they ignore requests to fix broken appliances, sort dodgy plumbing or if there are mould or insect problems, you could say they have breached their lease contract.
 This is one of the few cases where having a dodgy landlord is a good thing, as it will allow you to break the lease without costs.